-The City will continue to participate in the HUD-operated Section 8 Housing Choice Vouchers program, and the City will continue to coordinate with the Oakland Housing Authority to advocate for additional funding from the federal government for more Section 8 rental assistance for very-low-income renters by documenting the need for additional housing vouchers and contacting decision-makers at HUD as appropriate.
-The City will also advocate for additional funding at the federal level as opportunities such as the American Recovery Act become available.
-Further, the City will work with nonprofit and communitybased partners to educate property owners throughout the city about housing choice vouchers to encourage greater participation and to increase locational choices for voucher holders (see Action 5.2.8).
-In 2022, Oakland secured 515 emergency housing vouchers as part of its advocacy to expand the number of housing vouchers for Oakland residents.
+The City will continue to participate in the HUD-operated Section 8 Housing Choice Vouchers program, and will continue to work with the Oakland Housing Authority to obtain additional funding from the federal government for more Section 8 rental assistance for very-low-income renters by documenting the need for additional housing vouchers and contacting decision-makers at HUD as appropriate.
+The City will also advocate for additional funding as opportunities such as the American Recovery Act become available.
+Further, the City will work with nonprofit and community-based partners to educate property owners throughout the city about housing choice vouchers to encourage greater participation and to increase locational choices for voucher holders (see Action 5.2.7).
+Responsible Agency: Oakland Housing Authority, Oakland Department of Housing and Community Development Potential Funding Source: HUD Section 8 vouchers Timeline: Ongoing, 2023-2031 Objective: The City of Oakland Housing Authority will increase the number of vouchers being used in proportion with any future federal expansion of Section 8 or similar programs.
+Action 3.3.3: City of Oakland Rental Assistance Program.